 In a large pot, warm the olive oil over medium heat.
 Add the onion and cook until translucent.
 Then add the mushrooms, garlic, and celery, and continue to cook for about 10 minutes, until soft.
 Add the balsamic vinegar and cook until most of the liquid is absorbed.
 Set aside to cool.

 To a food processor, add half of the lentils and pulse a few times, until finely chopped.
-Add them to a large bowl along with remaining cooked lentils.
+Add them to a large bowl along with remaining cooked lentils and mushroom mixture.
 Add the salt, pepper, breadcrumbs, walnuts, sunflower seeds, tomato paste, Worcestershire, oregano, and thyme.
 Sprinkle half of flour over top then stir to combine.
 Add the remaining flour and continue to mix until well combined.
 If mixture seems too wet, add more breadcrumbs or flour as needed.
 Refrigerate while you prepare the dough, for about 30 minutes.

 Set then oven to 350°F. On a large sheet of parchment paper, carefully place one layer of phyllo dough on top.
 Brush with melted butter then carefully layer another piece on top.
 Continue to brush each sheet with butter and layer until you have about 12 sheets.
 Add one last sheet on top and do NOT brush it with butter.